The Gravel Road Civics Project

 In the quiet gravel roads and wide open prairie skies, something is missing.

-Today, rural people feel a gap between their lived experiences and the systems meant to represent them.
+Today, some rural and small-town folks feel a gap between their lived experiences and the systems meant to represent them.
 Decisions are made far away; language feels foreign; voices go unheard.

 The Gravel Road Civics Project seeks to change that.

-Our mission is to bring contextually relevant, place-based civics education to rural communities across the Canadian Prairies so that rural people can regain a sense of agency in our democracy.
-We meet people where they’re at—geographically, socially, and emotionally.
-We connect rural residents with academically grounded tools and knowledge, aiming to deepen their understanding and increase their participation in democracy.
+Our mission is to bring contextually relevant, place-based civics education to rural communities across the Canadian Prairies so that people can regain a sense of agency in our democracy.
+We meet folks where they’re at—geographically, socially, and emotionally.
+We connect rural residents with academically grounded tools and knowledge, aiming to deepen understanding and increase participation in democracy.

 In places where apathy, resentment, or detachment from the democratic process run high, we see potential.